paulch42/lean-spec/md/FPL/Field.md

 Building on the basic data definitions in [Core](Core.md), this module defines the message fields that group together related information, and which in turn are combined to define the messages.

-For each field example text from an ATS message is provided, and the corresponding Lean value.
+For each field example text from an ATS message is provided, together with the corresponding Lean value.
+Lean has a variety of ways to populate structure values, and all variants are demonstrated.

 ```lean
 import LeanSpec.FPL.Core